mozilla-services/socorro/docs/spec_crashreport.rst

 ``Content-Type``

-   The content type header of the crash report must be ``multipart/form-data`` and it must specify the multipart/form-data boundary.
+   The content type header of the crash report must be either ``multipart/form-data`` or ``multipart/mixed`` and it must specify the multipart boundary.

 ``Content-Length``